-The coronavirus pandemic has been hair raising in a lot of ways to say the least.
+The coronavirus pandemic has been hair-raising in a lot of ways to say the least.
 With lockdown turning us into social pariahs (unless you’re a fan of the Zoom get together), and all hairdressers shut, we have been left to handle our hair by ourselves, with mixed results.
-Now with hairdressers set to open on July 4th, we could at last be seeing the light at the end of the tunnel.
-That is, as long as you can get an appointment – and unfortunately, that won’t be easy.
+Now with hairdressers set to open in April, we could at last be seeing the light at the end of the tunnel.
+That is, as long as your hair doesn’t grow between now and then, and you can fight the queues to get an appointment.

 Bad hair days

 Naturally, our hair isn’t going to be Vogue-worthy after over three months of isolation.
 We now have to contend with dark roots, grey roots, frizz, split ends and dry ends, as well as styles growing-out.
 And, whether you’ve managed to stay away from the box dyes and home haircuts or not, you’re likely to have come to the end of your tether with your locks at least once or twice throughout the last few months.

 Getting an appointment at your favourite salon could be like panning for gold, if they even decide to open at all.
 With 67 million Brits being locked down and only around 43,000 registered hairdressers / salons in the UK (nhbf.co.uk), it’s likely to be a bit of a wait.
 You may also be in the position where you have to self-isolate, or maybe you just don’t feel comfortable going out.
 So, what can you do in the meantime to look your best?

 When our hair looks good, we feel good.
 This is half the battle to get us through Covid-19 with our sanity intact, even if we are tempted to spend most of our time in our pajamas or loungewear.
 Tidying up your own hair is not as daunting as it sounds, so before you reach for a hat to wear 24/7 why not try the following tips to get you back to feeling like your previously confident self.

 - Opt for pretty clips and headbands to keep your hair out of the way